 CPRIT recruitment awards are intended to provide institutions with a competitive edge in recruiting the world's best talent in cancer research to Texas.
 The funds provided by CPRIT for the Recruitment of an Established Investigator (REI) Award must be complemented by a strong financial institutional commitment to the recruitment.
 The institutional commitment should be clearly documented in the application (see section 8.2.5) and include the amount and sources of salary support and all additional financial support that will be available to the PI's research program through the course of the CPRIT award.
-The financial commitments made to the PI by the recruiting institution are required to be equal to or exceed 50% of the proposed CPRIT award across the course of the CPRIT award.
+The financial commitments made to the PI by the recruiting institution must equal or exceed 50% of the proposed CPRIT award for the full duration of the award.